CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-1/01-Getting-Started-with-Azure-Arc-Existing-AAD-Account.md

    ![](.././media/kube.png "kube")

-1. Connect the Kubernetes cluster to Azure Arc by executing the following command.
+1. Now, you will Connect the Kubernetes cluster to Azure Arc by executing the below command.
 This command will take few minutes to onboard Kubernetes cluster to Azure Arc.

    ```
    az connectedk8s connect --name microk8s-cluster --resource-group $ResourceGroup -l $location